Tony-91/javascriptNotes/README.md

-# javascriptNotes
-Documenting various JS points
+# This is: Javascript - Notes